presnick/ProgramsInformationPeople/_sources/Dictionaries/ExtraExercises.rst

    myTests().main()

 3.1 The dictionary ``golds`` contains information about how many gold medals each country won in the 2016 Olympics.
-Today, Spain won 2 more gold medals.
+But today, Spain won 2 more gold medals.
 Update ``golds`` to reflect this information.

 .. activecode:: ee_ch12_031
    :tags:Dictionaries/Dictionaryoperations.rst